Thierry-Dumont/Odes-NG/README.md

 Numerical Methods:
 -----------------

--Radau5-NG : rewriting of the classical Radau5 code (by Hairer and Wanner).
+* Radau5-NG : rewriting of the classical Radau5 code (by Hairer and Wanner).

--Rock4-NG  : rewriting of the code of A. Abdulle, with less memory copies.
+* Rock4-NG  : rewriting of the code of A. Abdulle, with less memory copies.

--Rock4-L   : specialisation of Rock4 for linear problems.
+* Rock4-L   : specialization of Rock4 for linear problems.

--Rodas-NG  : rewirting of the code Rodas (by Hairer and Wanner).
+* Rodas-NG  : rewriting of the code Rodas (by Hairer and Wanner).

--SDIRKL    : SDIRK methods, for linear problems.
+* SDIRKL    : SDIRK methods, for linear problems.

--SymplectikRK : Gaussian symplectic methods.
+* SymplectikRK : Gaussian symplectic methods.